venu-shastri/ooad-uml-knowledge/logical-view.md

 >- Representation of structural elements as classes or objects and their relationships.

 ## Design Concepts
-Object
+- Object

-Roles
+- Roles

-Responsibilities and Collaborations
+- Responsibilities and Collaborations

-Relationships
+- Relationships

-¡Architecture

-¡Principles

-¡Patterns

-¡Framework

-¡Components
+- Principles

+- Patterns

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDQ1ODUwOTc3XX0=
+eyJoaXN0b3J5IjpbLTIwNTczMDkzMjddfQ==
 -->